dorsh97/World-of-Games/README.md

 ## Manual Testing

-You can also perform end-to-end testing of the Flask app manually from the `Utilities` folder. (note that `5000` is the port number)
+You can also perform end-to-end testing of the Flask app manually from the `Utilities` folder.

 ```bash
 cd Utilities